paulmillr/micro-aes-gcm/README.md

 Authenticated data encryption with AES-GCM.
 Allows to encrypt arbitrary data in a cryptographically secure & modern way.

-A simple wrapper over nopdejs and browser aes-gcm implementations.
+A simple wrapper over node.js and browser aes-gcm implementations.
+No dependencies.

 ## Usage